 That’s it!
 See?
 I said simple.
 But let’s take a quick look at why this idea should work…

 Why The Hashtag?

-Also, I recently found out that there are certain hashtags that are banned!
-They banned the hashtag #Kansas once because so many people had been reported as spam that were using that hashtag!
+I recently found out that there are certain hashtags that are banned.
+Instagram banned the hashtag #Kansas once because so many people had been reported as spam that were using that hashtag!
 If you use a hashtag that they consider ‘junk’, your post won’t show up under any of the hashtags you used on that post!
 How crazy is that?
-I think about how long I take to choose all of my hashtags- all of that time is WASTED if you chose the wrong ones!
+All of the time spent choosing hashtags is WASTED if you chose the wrong ones!

-With our hashtag method, traffic around the hashtag is slower, more organic and continual.
-Because they post throughout the day and interact sporadically, Instagram should consider the traffic to this hashtag as organic.
+With our hashtag method, traffic around the hashtag is slower.
+We use it like most accounts casually use hashtags so it’s more organic and continual.
+Because they post throughout the day and interact sporadically, it’s just different.
 Think about how you interacted with hashtags before your focus was using them for networking- you used hashtags to find people similar to you with common interests.

 Anything you’ll read online about growing a blog, Instagram page or Pinterest will say the same thing: content is king.
 I wanted this experiment to revolve around content.
 This is ultimately what decides if someone will organically decide to follow you.
 We might as well be the way we interact with each other!

 It’s so important to have super engaging, relevant content that makes people want to interact with your page!
 I tried to break it down from a regular Instagram user’s point of view: if I was on the explore page looking for new content, would I click on this post if I couldn’t see the caption?
 For most of my older posts, the answer is ‘NO!‘.